mef51/frbgui/notes.md

 ## july 24
 * make image from matplotlib corr2d plot and use that in the gui. this is a workaround that can show the fit contours since dpg cant do contour plots
+* revising DM range for frb180301 to 515.2 - 525.5.
+Low end based on burst 5 DM error
+* add ability to specify initial fit guess and redo DMs